top of page

 A Level 3 EPQ is an additional qualification that can be taken alongside other Level 3 qualifications (A Level, BTEC, NVQ, other academic or vocational qualifications including Modern Apprenticeships).

 There is no external exam.
-The EPQ is internally assessed by a Project Supervisor and moderated by both the Project coordinator and the Exam Board.
+The EPQ is internally assessed by a Project Supervisor and moderated by both the Project Co-ordinator and the Exam Board.

 An EPQ is an excellent taster of university-style learning as it is effectively an independent research project which can, but does not have to, relate to a Level 3 course that is being studied.
 It is important therefore that students choose topics that they are interested in and curious about and, ideally, relate to further study so they are motivated to complete it.
-For example, an aspiring medic could write a research article analysing the difficulties associated with the management of the NHS.
+For example, an aspiring medic could write a research article analysing the difficulties associated with management of the NHS.
 This could help students substantiate evidence for their desire to study a specific degree course.

 To gain the qualification, students will need to: